-On December 2, 2011, the Company and HEP Investments entered into the following documents, effective as of December 1, 2011, as amended through May 16, 2018: (i) a Loan Agreement under which the HEP Investments agreed to advance up to \$20,000,000 to the Company, subject to certain conditions, (ii) an 11% Convertible Secured Promissory Note in the principal amount of \$20,000,000 ("Convertible Note") (of which a total of \$18,470,640 was funded, with a total of \$14,380,298 converted into 1,796,287 shares of common stock, leaving a balance advanced of \$4,090,342 as of December 31, 2020), (iii) a Security Agreement, under which the Company granted HEP Investments a security interest in all of its assets, (iv) warrants issued to HEP Investments to purchase 20,833 shares of common stock at an exercise price of \$9.60 per share (including a cashless exercise provision) which expired September 30, 2016, (v) a Registration Rights Agreement with respect to all the shares of common stock issuable to HEP Investments in connection with the Loan Agreement, in each case subject to completion of funding of the full \$20,000,000 called for by the Loan Agreement, and (vi) an Intellectual Property security agreement under which the Company and its subsidiaries granted HEP Investments a security interest in all their respective obligations to HEP Investments under the Convertible Note and related documents.
-The Convertible Note was originally convertible into the Company's common stock at \$8.00 per share.
-In addition, the Company's subsidiaries guaranteed the Company's obligations under the Convertible Notes.
+On December 2, 2011, the Company and HEP Investments entered into the following documents, effective as of December 1, 2011, as amended through May 16, 2018; (i) a Loan Agreement under which the HEP Investments agreed to advance up to \$20,000,000 to the Company, subject to certain conditions, (ii) an 11% Convertible Secured Promissory Note in the principal amount of \$20,000,000 ("Convertible Note") (of which a total of \$18,470,640 was funded, with a total of \$14,380,298 converted into 1,796,287 shares of common stock, leaving a balance advanced of \$4,090,342 as of December 31, 2020), (iii) a Security Agreement, under which the Company granted HEP Investments a security interest in all of its assets, (iv) warrants issued to HEP Investments to purchase 20,833 shares of common stock at an exercise price of \$9,60 per share (including a cashless exercise provision) which expired September 30, 2016, (v) a Registration Rights Agreement, in each case subject to completion of funding of the full \$20,000,000 called for by the Loan Agreement, and (vi) an Intellectual Property security agreement under which the Company and its subsidiaries granted HEP Investments a security interest in all their respective intellectual properties, including patents, in order to secure their respective obligations to HEP Investments under the Convertible Note and related documents.
+The Convertible Note was originally convertible into the Company's common stock at \$8,00 per share.
+In addition, the Company's subsidiaries guaranteed the Company's obligations under the Convertible Note.
 On March 31, 2021, HEP Investments entered into a "Debt Extension and Conversion Agreement" with the Company providing that the Convertible Notes, including principal and accrued interest, would automatically convert into shares of common stock upon consummation of an underwritten public offering of the Company's common stock.